La Fuga (band): First disc: Mira

-As collaboration, José Romero, guitar tech of the band, recorded a solo in «sueños».
+As collaboration, José Romero, guitar tech of the band, recorded a solo in sueños.

-For family and financial reasons, Fito had to abandon the band.
-It was then when Nando joined as a guitarist, participating on the record.
-Tanks to this, La Fuga realized their first tour, with more than 80 concerts, in different Spanish provinces.
+For family and financial reasons, Fito had to leave the band.
+Nando joined as a guitarist to fill Fito's role, participating on the record.
+Thanks to this, La Fuga went on their first tour, with more than 80 concerts across Spain.

 Un juguete por navidad

-In the year 1998 Fito participated with the group as a guest in a benefit concert organized by the band, which managed to fill the Teatro Municipal of Reinosa.
+In 1998 Fito joined the group as a guest in a benefit concert organized by the band, which managed to fill the Teatro Municipal of Reinosa.
 The quartet played their own songs and covers of songs by other rock bands, such as Platero y tú, Maná or Los Suaves.
-The actuation was recorded for the album Un juguete por Navidad, launched as a special limited signed edition, with just 1000 copies.
+The actuation was recorded for the album Un juguete por Navidad, launched as a special limited signed edition, with just 1,000 copies.

 After the concert, the members of the group asked Fito to return, and he accepted.
-This way the structure of the band changed, Nando kept playing the guitar, Edu the drums, Rulo kept singing, Fito played the guitar and sang and Iñaki played the bass, but the last one abandoned the group, it stayed like this until 2009 when Rulo decided to leave the group followed by Fito.
+The structure of the band changed, Nando kept playing the guitar, Edu the drums, Rulo kept singing, Fito played the guitar and sang and Iñaki played the bass, but the last one left the group, this arrangement remained until 2009 when Rulo decided to leave the group followed by Fito.

 Shortly before releasing the album, Rulo took his role as bass, in addition to singing and playing the harmonica.

 A golpes... de rock and roll

-They were still looking for a record when in the year 2000 they decided to ask for a credit to auto produce their second studio album, A golpes de Rock and Roll.
+The group was still looking for a record when in the year 2000 they decided to ask for a credit to auto produce their second studio album, A golpes de Rock and Roll.
 In the months of March and April they also started recording in Sonido XXI, releasing the album in June, they started a tour with good results.

-During the tour, the San Martín brothers (the owners of the studio) asked La Fuga to sign a contract with EDG Music, and record two albums with them.
-The group signed the contract because this would open the doors for their music and because the amity they maintained with the brothers.
+During the tour, the San Martín brothers (the owners of the studio) asked La Fuga to sign a contract with EDG Music, and record two albums with them, and the band agreed.

 A las doce

 In 2001, and after some months composing new songs and recording demos, the band went back to Navarra to record A las doce.
 They recorded the album in just two weeks, with better equipment than before.

-Besides, the tour was bigger than other years, with about 60 concerts, going to important national festivals, such as ViñaRock and Derrame Rock, where they won new fans.
+The new tour was bigger than other years, with about 60 concerts, including national festivals, such as Viña Rock and Derrame Rock, where they won new fans.

-Aurora Beltrán also participated with them on the track «Balada del despertador», and their first music videos were recorded: «Pa volar» y «Conversación, habitación».
+Aurora Beltrán also collaborated with them on the track "Balada del despertador", and their first music videos were recorded: "Pa volar" y "Conversación, habitación".